C-D-Lewis/blog.chrislewis.me.uk/posts/2013-12-18-Pebble-SDK-20-Tutorial-2-Telling-the-Time.md

 <!-- language="cpp" -->
 <pre><div class="code-block">
-//Get a time structure so that the face doesn't start blank struct tm *t;
+//Get a time structure so that the face does not start blank struct tm *t;
 time_t temp;
 temp = time(NULL);